-With so many businesses making changes to meet the UX standards users are coming to expect, it’s imperative that your own supplier interface isn’t left in the dust.
+Many businesses are making changes to meet the UX standards users are coming to expect, so it’s imperative that your own supplier interface isn’t left in the dust.

 But what can you do to keep up?
 Start by implementing a front-end dashboard to help your store stay competitive and enhance the UX of your suppliers.

 There are many types of a front-end dashboard, but mainly, they are all easy to understand one-page centers of website information.

 Dashboards are tools that provide users with all the information and abilities they need to manage specific website functions.
 From tracking web analytics, to managing and ordering product listings, dashboards can be used to simplify nearly any task.

 Meanwhile the term “Front-end” refers to the interactive side of a website that’s displayed on a browser (also called the client-side).
 This includes text, images, videos, navigation buttons, and everything else that’s viewable on a typical webpage.

 On the other side of all this, you also have back-end dashboards.

 Just as a front-end dashboard tracks and controls the interactive face of your website, a back-end (also called the server-side) dashboard is where you handle your website’s behind the scenes functions.